pytorch/serve/examples/torch_tensorrt/torchscript/README.md

-# TorchServe inference with torch tensorrt model
+# TorchServe inference with torch tensorrt (using Torcscript) model

-This example shows how to run TorchServe inference with [Torch-TensorRT](https://github.com/pytorch/TensorRT) model
+This example shows how to run TorchServe inference with [Torch-TensorRT](https://github.com/pytorch/TensorRT) model using TorchScript.
+This is the legacy way of using TensorRT with PyTorch.
+TorchScript is in maintenance mode.

 ### Pre-requisites